Back

 Overview

-In a sense, the project is a meta-exploration of the trends in User Interfaces (UIs) that allows users to experience actions firsthand within the articles themselves.
-It leverages cognitive familiarity to introduce concepts that users have likely seen before and establish a causal link between a given term and its intended goal.
-Where possible, this project seeks to show, not tell.
+In a sense, the project is a meta-exploration of trends in User Interfaces (UIs).
+It lets users see their own behavior reflected in the pages themselves.
+It leverages interactivity to introduce concepts that users have almost certainly seen before and establish a causal link between that term and the end it achieves.

 The Original Pitch Deck.